software-mansion-labs/appjs-2023-workshop-reanimated/src/lessons/BalloonSlider/README.md

 <details>
 <summary>
-  <b>[1 BONUS]</b> Add static friction to the gravity animation such that the know does not start moving immediately and with low device angles.
+  <b>[BONUS 1]</b> Add static friction to the gravity animation such that the know does not start moving immediately and with low device angles.
 </summary>

 Just check [steps/final.tsx](./steps/final.tsx) – this is the final step 🤷